 - The fact that care or treatment amounts to a deprivation of liberty does not mean that it is inappropriate.
-It means only that it reaches a certain threshold of restriction such that authorisation is required.
+It means only that it reaches a certain threshold of restriction and authorisation is required.

 - Identifying and authorising a deprivation of liberty should not substitute for or impede the delivery of the highest standard of care.